Theory and History of Education International Research Group

 The Group aims at sharing research, engaging in collaborative scholarly work, generating academic exchanges or symposia, and producing scholarly work in English, French, and Spanish related to History and Philosophy of Education.
 The Group publishes Encounters in Theory and History of Education / Rencontres en Théorie et Histoire de l’Éducation (a well-established and indexed trilingual journal, founded in 2000).
 Encounters began in 2000 as a journal that attempted to generate a dialogue among educational researchers from Canada, Spain, and Latin America in light of internationalization and economic globalization.
 Jon Igelmo Zaldívar (Universidad Complutense de Madrid) is co-editor.
 The Journal was co-founded by Rosa Bruno-Jofré (Queen’s University) and Gonzalo Jover (Universidad Complutense de Madrid).
 The Group and Encounters produce an Open Monograph Series entitled Theory and History of Education hosted by the Queen’s University Library’s Monograph Hosting Service.

 THEIRG’s first four Monograph Series books have been published: New Directions in Research on Education: Reconstruction in Challenging Circumstances, edited by Tom O’Donoghue and Simon Clarke (April 2019), Vatican II and Catholic Religious Secondary Education in Ontario: Changes within a North American Context, by Joseph Stafford (November 2019); The Revolution of Georges Cabanins: A Forgotten Education Reform in Post-Enlightement France by Naomar Almeida Filho (May 2022); Ovide Decroly (1871-1932): Un approache atipique?
-By Marc DePaepe, Frank Simon & Angelo Van Gorp (Sepember 2022); Meta-Education: The Attempt to Get Beyond a Politicized Conceptual Framework in Philosophy of Education by James Scott Johnston (December 2022).
+By Marc DePaepe, Frank Simon & Angelo Van Gorp (Sepember 2022); Meta-Education: The Attempt to Get Beyond a Politicized Conceptual Framework in Philosophy of Education by James Scott Johnston (forthcoming, spring 2023).

 THEIRG has a strong historical collaboration with the research group Cultura Cívica y Políticas Educativas, Faculty of Education, Universidad Complutense de Madrid.